 The Los Angeles Times ran a three-part series on exploitative ‘buy here, pay here’ dealerships earlier in the fall, discussing the vicious cycle, the role of investors, and the limited options available to people who want to buy cars and don’t have many choices when it comes to auto financing.
 The series attracted a great deal of attention in a way that other predatory lending reports have not, possibly because there’s more interest in the subject as a result of the flailing economy, but there’s something deeper going on there as well.
 It’s about more than just exploitative lending, but the specific involvement of these practices in car sales.

 Cars are a sort of icon in the United States in a way that is sometimes hard to articulate for people from other places.
 There is very much a car culture here, particularly outside of major cities.
-If you grow up in rural or suburban regions of the US, there’s a strong chance you’re going to be longing for a license at 161 and hoping for a car.
+If you grow up in rural or suburban regions of the US, there’s a strong chance you’re going to be longing for a license at 16[1.
+Or whenever your state grants them.] and hoping for a car.
 Not just because you need a car for transportation, but because it’s part of the culture around you.
 The car is a symbol.
 Having a car means you have access to something.
 Freedom, sure, but something else less tangible and hard to grab on to.
 As a car owner who doesn’t drive very much, just knowing that the car is there is reassuring because I’m steeped in that car culture and the expectations that come with it.

 So predatory lending specifically focused on cars strikes at the heart of an iconic tradition in the US.
 Middle class owners may have a tough time conceiving of a world without a car, let alone the idea that some people can’t afford cars or are forced into hazardous financial transactions to access a car.
 The idea that a car can be a lifeline, too, may be alien to some car owners who haven’t been without a car for more than a day or two.
 Security, perhaps, is the thing that cars represent to so many of us, the knowledge that all is not lost, even though people may not be aware of the security until it’s gone.
 Buy here, pay here dealerships take that all away.